SafeLand: Safe Autonomous Landing in Unknown Environments with Bayesian Semantic Mapping

 Motivated by these gaps, we introduce \emph{\textbf{\method}}~(Fig.~\ref{fig_thumbnail}), a lightweight, vision-based SAL system that builds an online semantic ground map from deep learning-based semantic segmentation and height-above-ground-level sensing, refines it via Bayesian temporal–probabilistic filtering, and uses a behavior tree to adapt landing decisions to non-cooperative dynamic obstacles, including people.
-Since generic vision foundation models underperform on aerial semantic segmentation~\cite{sam_remote_sensing}, we train a network on curated public aerial datasets and release it.
-Our main contributions are summarized as follows:
+Since generic vision foundation models underperform on aerial semantic segmentation~\cite{sam_remote_sensing}, we train a network on curated public aerial datasets and release it as a plug-and-play ROS package for the community.